ZewoGraveyard/Router/README.md

 The above route will not only respond to `/hello/world` with `"Hello, world!"`, but also to `/hello/there` with `"Hello, there!"` and to `/hello/123` with `"Hello, 123!"` (and so on).

 There is no limit to how many path parameters can be in a url.
-For example, the following route will respond to `/hey/there` with `"hey, there!"` as expected.
+For example, the following route, which is defined as `/:greeting/:location`, will respond to `/hey/there` with `"hey, there!"` as expected.

 ```swift
 route.get("/:greeting/:location") { request in